willmino/Pewlett-Hackard-Analysis/README.md

 ## Summary

-How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+- According to the `unique_titles` and `retiring_titles` tables, 72,458 employees will need to be hired ahead of the upcoming wave of retiring employees.
+Again, over two thirds of these roles are Senior Engineers and Senior Staff.

-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+-